vectara/vectara-docs/www/docs/learn/authentication/role-based-access-control.md

 ---
-id: authorization
+id: role-based-access-control
-title: RBAC Roles
+title: Role-Based Access Control
-sidebar_label: RBAC Roles
+sidebar_label: Role-Based Access Control
 ---

 Authorization refers to the access control policies that define what actions an